syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/exporting-with-templates.md

 # Exporting grid with templates in ##Platform_Name## Grid control

 The grid offers the option to export the column, detail, and caption templates to a PDF document.
+The template contains images, hyperlinks, and customized text.

 ## Exporting with column template

-The PDF export feature enables the exporting of Grid columns containing images, hyperlinks, and customized data to a PDF document.
+The PDF export feature enables the exporting of Grid columns containing images, hyperlinks, and customized text to a PDF document.

 In the following sample, the hyperlinks and images are exported to PDF using [hyperlink](../../api/grid/pdfQueryCellInfoEventArgs/#hyperlink) and [image](../../api/grid/pdfQueryCellInfoEventArgs/#image) properties in the [pdfQueryCellInfo](../../api/grid/#pdfquerycellinfo) event.